 Admission to the Christendom Graduate School is open to all properly qualified persons who desire to develop their knowledge of authentic Catholic teaching in explicit communion with the Holy See and with the principles of renewal in ecclesiastical studies given to the Church by the Second Vatican Council.
 A prior education in theology is not required, although students are expected to know the teachings of the Catholic Faith as presented in the Catechism of the Catholic Church.
 Students without prior formal theological education are required to complete the prerequisite course (THEO 590, Introduction to Theology) at the beginning of their studies.
 The application process is the same for on-campus and distance students.
-Christendom College does not discriminate on the basis of age, sex, race, handicap, color, national and ethnic origin in administration of its educational policies, admission policies, and other school-administered programs.

 Applicants for admission to the Christendom Graduate School must present evidence of ability to do graduate work in theology.
 A baccalaureate degree (B.A. or B.S) or equivalent in any field is required for the Master of Arts Program and the Advanced Apostolic Catechetical Program.
 Applicants should send the following materials to the Admissions Office, Christendom Graduate School, 4407 Sano Street, Alexandria, Virginia 22312.
 There is no application deadline.

 A statement of purpose (approx. 150 words) explaining the reasons for enrolling in the program.

 At least two (2) letters of recommendation, preferably one from a pastor or priest who knows the applicant, and another from a former professor or from a supervisor with whom the applicant has worked.

 Official transcripts of all post-secondary academic work performed at other institutions.

 $100.00 application fee (made payable to Christendom College).